Badflower: Major label signing and Temper EP (2015–2016)

 Badflower released their debut single "Soap" via Hundred Handed records on March 4, 2015, and debuted its music video on Loudwire the same day.
 Shortly after the release the band flew to the United Kingdom to support Australian pop duo The Veronicas and played to sold out venues including London's Heaven.
-Then, upon returning home to the US, the band headed straight back on tour to play several showcases in Austin, TX for SXSW and South by So What?! in Grand Prairie, Texas supporting Circa Survive.
+Then, upon returning to the US, the band headed straight back on tour to play several showcases in Austin, Texas for SXSW and South by So What?! in Grand Prairie, Texas supporting Circa Survive.
 A demo version of the band's song "Animal" was also used in record label executive John Varvatos's show during New York Fashion Week.
 The band was then flown out to New York City to showcase for Varvatos and head executives at Republic Records with the prospect of making a deal.
 After the performance, the label immediately began negotiations which included a buy-out from their previous deal with Hundred Handed.

 Impatient with the negotiations, the band took it upon themselves to begin recording an album in their garage.
 On March 10 the band signed with John Varvatos / Republic Records.
 When the conversation about making an album began, the band confessed they had already begun making it in their garage and submitted a nearly complete version of "Temper" to the label.
 To the band's surprise, the label loved the self-produced collection and began preparing to release the unanimous favorite, "Animal," as the first single.
 "Animal" was premiered on Guitar World website and released on September 1, 2016.
 Following the release of the single, the band performed across the US in support of Billy Talent on the "Afraid of Heights" tour in September, 16.
 While on tour, the band gained attention from active rock radio stations and top programmers for iTunes and Apple Music.